Red squirrel: Distribution and habitat

+The red squirrel is found in both coniferous forest and temperate broadleaf woodlands.
+Red squirrel populations are densest in large areas of coniferous forest, with secondary densities in mixed forests, deciduous forests, and parklands.
+They can also be found in suburban areas and in conifer plantations.

 Red squirrels occupy boreal, coniferous woods in northern Europe and Siberia, preferring Scots pine, Norway spruce and Siberian pine.
 In western and southern Europe they are found in broad-leaved woods where the mixture of tree and shrub species provides a better year-round source of food.
 In most of the British Isles and in Italy, broad-leaved woodlands are now less suitable due to the better competitive feeding strategy of introduced grey squirrels.

 In Great Britain, Ireland and in Italy, red squirrel populations have decreased in recent years.
 This decline is associated with the introduction by humans of the eastern grey squirrel (Sciurus carolinensis) from North America.
 However, the population in Scotland is stabilising due to conservation efforts.

 Ecology and behaviour

-The red squirrel is found in both coniferous forest and temperate broadleaf woodlands.
-The squirrel makes a drey (nest) out of twigs in a branch-fork, forming a domed structure about 25-30 cm in diameter.
-This is lined with moss, leaves, grass and bark.
-Tree hollows and woodpecker holes are also used.
-The red squirrel is a solitary animal and is shy and reluctant to share food with others.
-However, outside the breeding season and particularly in winter, several red squirrels may share a drey to keep warm.
-Social organization is based on dominance hierarchies within and between sexes; although males are not necessarily dominant to females, the dominant animals tend to be larger and older than subordinate animals, and dominant males tend to have larger home ranges than subordinate males or females.
+The red squirrel is diurnal; activity typically begins at sunrise, but continues after sunset.
+Between 60% and 80% of its active period may be spent foraging and feeding.

+Red squirrels do not hibernate.
+During the winter, however, they may remain within their nest for several days during severe weather.

+Movement on the ground alternates between series of leaps and alert postures, during which the squirrel sits upright with erect ears while sniffing the air.
+Movement in trees is rapid and agile, and squirrels may leap between distinct trees up to four meters apart.
+Climbing down trees is done headfirst, with frequent pauses.